Note: For a full list of publications, please see the CV page.

-The following three articles are available on-line using the following links.
+The following four articles are available on-line using the following links.
 (Links will open in a new window.)
-Note: All three are behind publisher paywalls, so you will need some form of institutional access to get to them.
+Note: All are behind publisher paywalls, so you will need some form of institutional access to get to them.
 However, we have 50 free shares for the newest one (listed first), as of online publication date, 26 Oct 2022.
 I will include that direct link after the standard (title) link.
 If it no longer works, you can still use the hyperlink by clicking on the title of the article.

 “The Ordinary Merchant Ship in the British Atlantic, 1600—1800: A Call for Further Research,” International Journal of Maritime History 29:4 (November 2017), 911–26.